learn-co-curriculum/dsc-permutations-and-factorials-v2-1/README.md

 Now the number of possible outcomes is $3 * 3 * 3$.

-Generalizing this to $n$, this means that the number of permutations with replacenent when having $n$ distinct objects is equal to $n^j$ where $j$ is the number of "draws".
+Generalizing this to $n$, this means that the number of permutations with replacement when having $n$ distinct objects is equal to $n^j$ where $j$ is the number of "draws".

 ## Permutations with Repetition